Toma400/OfLands/roadmap.md

     stands on?
   - optionally, you could be introduced to settler entity first and do initial settlement via settler (so the system is more coherent)
-- Kingdom system with (for now) one default kingdom with name (set through config)
-  - banners as separate tileset? (one that comes with the map and is noted in .olm, and kingdoms would direct index to it - would make it as value in Kingdom struct)
 - Save-wise (later) it would make sense to keep names of tilesets in Map struct
 - Making sure .oldata tiles can be skipped or not have a name